Master of Dental Surgery (MDS): Career Path

 • Academia: MDS graduates may work in academic settings, teaching and conducting research in dentistry.
 They also can take on leadership roles in academic dental institutions, becoming program directors or department heads.

-• Government and Non-Government Organisations: MDS graduates may also work in government and non-government organizations, such as public health departments, health-care centers, research centers etc.
+• Government and Non-Government Organisations: MDS graduates may also work in government and non-government organizations, such as public health departments, health care centers, research centers, etc.

 • Healthcare management: MDS graduates can also go on to work in healthcare management, where they can use their knowledge of dentistry to manage and administrate healthcare centers or dental clinics

-• Research and Development: They can also work in Research and Development sector, where they can conduct research and develop new treatments and procedures in their field
+• Research and Development: They can also work in the Research and Development sector, where they can conduct research and develop new treatments and procedures in their field

 • Consulting: They can also work as a consultant in their field, providing expert advice to hospitals, private practices, or other organizations